 It’s hard to resist the temptation to expose brick walls, which impart timeless texture and character to a space.
 Our clients were interested in exposing some of the existing historical Chicago Common masonry in the interior, which takes a little ingenuity.

 Considering our current energy code requirements, exposed masonry at the exterior and interior of a wall is nearly impossible.
 It’s typical for builders to keep exposed masonry at the exterior face and build an insulated furring wall at the interior.
 We think they have it backward.
 Here, we designed an insulated and cement board, waterproof membrane at the masonry’s exterior side.
 This type of rainscreen allows us to keep the interior exposed masonry surface.
 And an added benefit to this design is that the masonry will act as a thermal mass in the winter by absorbing and storing heat during the day and releasing it back into the space at night.

 CREATING A CONNECTION WITH THE YARD

-The folding doors opening to the walkway merge with the yard, creating more useable space, especially during warmer months.
+The folding doors opening to the walkway merge with the yard, creating more usable space, especially during warmer months.
 The cantilever overhang that juts out from the second and third floors provides shade and protective cover during rainy months.

 We’re eager to begin work on this project to make some vast improvements to the space’s livability and overall aesthetics.
 Below are a few photos of the existing exterior and interior conditions, and you can check out our social media platforms for construction updates.